 What’s the best way to get more interactions from your customers?
 It’s a tough question for a big business, even harder for a small one.
 Do you stick to the competitive world of social media?
 Or do turn your attention to using tried and tested email marketing?

 It might seem old fashioned, but email marketing is as relevant now as it has ever been.
-For all its modern advantages, social media continually falls short on conversions compared to the output of email, specifically against businesses using an email mailing list.
+For all its modern advantages, social media continually falls short on conversions compared to the output of email, specifically against businesses using an email mailing list and professional email hosting.

 It’s not hard to see why business mailing lists can be so effective.
 They allow you to build a much closer relationship with your customers, providing better overall retention and forming a core pillar of your marketing strategy.
 They’re a particularly powerful tool when used with older generations and people who don’t use social media very much.